ruralant/portfolio/src/posts/development/gatsby.md

 image: /og-images/dsg-analytics.png?v=1
 published: true
 slug: gatsby
 subtitle: This is the post description used on the post lists as a preview of the content.
-I assume it'll be the fist paragraph of the post.
 tags: [react, front end]
 icon: front
 layout: development